-MSW students have a student research and resource room located at SB-367.
+MSW students have a student research and resources room located at SB-367.
 This room is intended to give students a place to study, relax together, get to know each other, and have meetings.
+All students have a mailbox in the resource room.
 Having such a facility gives you the opportunity to form friendships and collegial relationships that will last beyond your graduation from this program.
 Please take care of your room!
 It is all students' responsibility to keep this room clean and tidy.
-Please pick up after yourself and clear away any food and/or drink that you may have taken into that room.
+Please pick up after yourself and clear away any food and/or drink that you may have taken into that roon.